omercizmaz/Car_Price/README.md

     *   Transformed the `Year` column into a regression-friendly `Age` feature.
     *   Handled outliers using the IQR method.
     *   Applied the **Box-Cox transformation** to the target variable (`Price`) to stabilize variance.
-3.  **Hyperparameter Tuning:** Applied optimization techniques (e.g., RandomizedSearchCV / GridSearchCV) to push the algorithms to their limits.
+3.  **Hyperparameter Tuning:** Applied optimization techniques to push the algorithms to their limits.
-4.  **True Evaluation:** All final metrics (MAE, RMSE, $R^2$) were calculated by reversing the predictions to the original price scale (`inv_boxcox`), revealing the true generalization performance of the models and exposing "optimization illusions."
+4.  **True Evaluation:** All final metrics (MAE, RMSE, R2) were calculated by reversing the predictions to the original price scale (`inv_boxcox`), revealing the true generalization performance of the models and exposing "optimization illusions."

 ### Conclusion & Final Model
 While complex ensemble models like **XGBoost** showed exceptionally high $R^2$ scores on the transformed data, translating those predictions back to the original scale revealed overfitting tendencies.